PostHog/posthog.com/contents/handbook/people/feedback.md

 Everyone is encouraged to take a turn speaking, but nobody is required to speak about anything specific.
 We generally advise individuals to speak for 3-5 minutes in order to keep things moving quickly and give everyone a chance to speak.

-Some things which are typically covered and which you may wish to consider may include:
+Some things which are typically covered and which you may wish to consider include:

 - Your professional background and areas of deep expertise or inexperience
 - Your communication preferences and how you prefer to be addressed by others